JFLXCLOUD/NeXroll/README.md

 ## Building From Source (Maintainers)

-See the full packaging guide in `NeXroll/Docs/PACKAGING.md` (excluded from repo).
+See the full packaging guide in `NeXroll/Docs/PACKAGING.md`.

 Prerequisites (build machine):
 - Python 3.10+ (build‑time only)